The Garden Grazer

 Vegan Lentil Goulash (American-Style)

-This satisfying and protein-packed Vegan Goulash recipe combines pasta, spices, hearty lentils, and mushrooms in a rich tomato sauce.
-An easy, comforting lunch or dinner that is done in just 30 minutes!
+This satisfying Vegan Goulash recipe features pasta, hearty lentils, and mushrooms simmered in a rich, warmly spiced tomato sauce.
+It's comforting, protein-packed, and ready in about 30 minutes!
+(Vegan, oil-free, gluten-free option.)

 Ingredients for Vegan Goulash

-For this recipe you will combine in a large skillet:
+For this recipe you'll combine in a large skillet on the stovetop:

-• Elbow pasta: Use gluten-free pasta if needed.
+• Elbow macaroni pasta: Use gluten-free pasta if needed.
 I use brown rice noodles.

 • Green bell pepper: Or substitute another color such as red bell pepper, orange, or yellow.

-• Mushrooms:* I use cremini mushrooms, but use your own favorite.
-Shiitake mushrooms, portobello mushrooms, or white button would work too.
+• Mushrooms*: Most of the time I use cremini mushrooms, but use your own favorite or a combination.
+Shiitake mushrooms, Portobello mushrooms, or white button would work too.

 • Garlic cloves: I like the taste of fresh garlic best in this recipe, but feel free to substitute with garlic powder if needed.